Safe and Healthy Children • Strong and Stable Families • Thriving and Prosperous Communities

-The National Alliance of Children’s Trust and Prevention Funds is the national membership organization for state Children’s Trust and Prevention Funds
+Children’s Trust Fund Alliance, formerly known as the National Alliance of Children’s Trust and Prevention Funds, is the national membership organization for state children’s trust funds.

-We strengthen and model partnerships with parents in all that we do:
+We strengthen and model PARENT PARTNERSHIPS in all that we do

 The Alliance promotes and supports strong partnerships with parents through meaningful roles, structures and ongoing partnerships.

-We are thought leaders, as we promote the importance of PREVENTION in systems and organizations:
+We are THOUGHT LEADERS in promoting the importance of prevention in systems and organizations

 The Alliance engages with systems, organizations, researchers, individuals and policymakers to promote a strong prevention focus in all areas that touch the lives of families.
 In all of our partnerships and collaborations across multiple fields of work, the Alliance is the voice of prevention.